Home / Problems / The Founder Still Owns Marketing

 Sunday evening, the founder is editing the campaign brief that should have shipped Friday.
 The marketing director is waiting for the edit.
 The team is waiting for the marketing director.
 The founder has done this every Sunday for six months.

 Built for bootstrapped sub-$5M founders and early-Series A operators.
-Applies to founder-CMOs, post-product-market-fit founders, and operators where the marketing function exists but every meaningful decision still routes through the founder.
+Applies to founder-CMOs, post-product-market-fit founders, and operators where the marketing function exists but every meaningful decision still runs through the founder.

-Lite Diagnostic-on-Retainer is the focused engagement that addresses the structural cause of this problem.
+Lite Marketing Review-on-Retainer is the focused engagement that addresses the structural cause of this problem.

 Price$1,500/month